AdobeDocs/dynamic-media-classic.en/help/using/uploading-image-asset-or-vector.md

 ## Request a shared-secret key {#requesting-a-shared-secret-key}

-Request a *shared-secret key* by [using the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) In your support case, request a shared-secret key.
+Request a *shared-secret key* by [using the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) In the technical support case, request a shared-secret key.

 In the email message, provide the company name that you want to use to upload image assets.
 After you receive the key from Adobe Dynamic Media Classic, save it locally for future use.